JetBrains/kotlin-web-site/pages/docs/tutorials/native/dynamic-libraries.md

 ## Generated Headers File

 In the `demo_api.h` (with Kotlin/Native v0.8.2) you'll find the following code.
 We discuss the code in parts to understand it easier.

+Note, the way Kotlin/Native exports symbols is subject to change without a notice.

 The very first part contains standard C/C++ header and footer: